 You have to trust your instincts and choose whom to trust.
 This is also very important and risky.
 Make sure that you choose to entrust your valuable money or even ideas to someone you trust completely.

 But don’t shy away from taking all these risks!
 Even if you are unsure about something, try it out.
 It may just work.
 Or it may not.
 Either way, either you gain something, you learn something.
 Learning from your mistakes will only make you stronger as an entrepreneur definition of economics.
 But always remember that there is no substitute for honest, hard work.

 Listen to every advice you get.
 Just listen.
 You don’t have to take everyone’s advice.
 Ten people will bombard you with different pieces of advice about the same situation.
 What do you do?
 You listen.

-And in the end, do what you feel is the best for yourself.
+And in the end, do what you feel is best for yourself.
 Better yet, find a mentor.
 A mentor can be any person you look up to.
 This person can give you advice and guide you towards what is right.
-There are certain things that can be learned only through experience.
+Certain things can be learned only through experience.